kalibera/rchk/README.md

 rchk depends on LLVM.
-In the past, installing LLVM was complicated to the point that I've created scripts to automatically install into a virtual machine (using chef, initially into virtualbox and then also to docker;
+In the past, installing LLVM was complicated to the point that I've created scripts to automatically install into a virtual machine (using chef, initially into virtualbox and then also to docker; B.
-B. W. Lewis provided support for singularity).
-However, now the LLVM distribution that is part of Ubuntu allows seamless installation natively, and this is the recommended way as the number of dependencies needed is high (to build R, to build packages).
+W.  Lewis provided support for singularity).
+The number of dependencies needed (to build R and packages) is, however, high, so the container is huge.
+I've been using rchk natively on Ubuntu and today it works nicely with LLVM 4 (or 3.8) packages in Debian/Ubuntu, so native installation is recommended.

-## Ubuntu 18.04
+## Ubuntu 18.04 (Bionic Beaver)

-These steps worked for me in Ubuntu 18.04:

 0. Install build dependencies for R:
 	* enable source repositories in `/etc/apt/sources.list`